flancian/agora/abstractfairy.md

 - A [[person]] on [[twitter]]: https://twitter.com/AbstractFairy.
 - A [[friend]].
 - [[hypothes.is]]: https://hypothes.is/groups/nxaLPD9r/abstractfairy
 - Oh, interesting that they weren't in the system until June 21st.
-They are very interesting.
+I'm very inconsistent sometimes.
 - Lives in Egypt.
 Is economically stable.
 In late undergrad studies (Finance).
 - Told me about [[Thomas Szasz]]
 - "There's this idea in social media called the fluff principle (Paul Graham wrote an essay on it).
 The idea is that if you base a social media website on voting, then emotional content and easy to process content will float to the surface"